jcoudsi/ios-half-rounds-meter/README.md

 iOS Half Rounds Meter 1.0
 =========================

-A custom meter view wich displays information with two half rounds.
+A custom meter view wich displays information with two half rounds using Core graphics framework.
 HalfRoundsMeterView inherits from UIView and exposes all its properties and method.

 Installation
 ============

-Coming soon
+Add HalfRoundsMeterView.h and HalfRoundsMeterView.m to your projet.

 Options
 =======